Let’s Get Personal!

 - Great for short runs (lower printing quantities) with variable versioning

-- Quick turn times as you do not need to preprint, it’s a one-stop shop process.
+- Quick turn times as you do not need to preprint, it’s a one-stop shop process

 The steps and precautions we take at PS to ensure flawless execution of a package’s personalization.

 - Review Job Instructions against the Art to ensure that all possible variables are accounted for within the data.
-For every variable in the copy we confirm there is a corresponding data field to pull.
+For every variable in the copy we confirm, there is a corresponding data field to pull.

 - Confirm the personalization method is appropriate for each component.
-For example, if we are only imaging a name and address on the OE typically then that would inkjet image and forms with full page letter copy on both sides will most often laser image.
+For example, if we are only imaging a name and address on the OE, then typically that would inkjet image and forms with full page letter copy on both sides will most often laser image.

 - Account for any possible defaults within the copy.
 We can pull counts for each variable to confirm we do not have any blanks.
 But fear not we can always use defaults or generic copy when blanks are there, so we want to know this upfront.